 The Centers for Diseasep Control (CDC) recommends that women pregnant during the flu season receive the flu shot.
+Other recommended vaccines include the COVID vaccine and RSV vaccine.
 Also, pregnant women should get one dose of Tdap after 28 weeks.
 Receiving the vaccine in pregnancy gives your baby extra protection against whooping cough which can be very dangerous for newborns.